Schlizor/dotfiles/README.md

 For editing text I am using Neovim (btw).

-Have fun exploring, you definitely will find some issues 😄
+Have fun exploring, you definitely will find some issues 😄 I am using GNU Stow to create symlinks to the desired destination.

 # Pictures 🖼️